andresdigiovanni/cross/README.md

 Transforms cyclical features like time into a continuous representation.

 - Parameters:
-    - `columns_periods`: Dictionary specifying the period for each cyclical column.
+    - `transformation_options`: Dictionary specifying the period for each cyclical column.

 - Example Usage: